syedaffanhamdani/cs-jokes/ReadMe.md

 # Recursive humor
 In order to understand recursion, one must understand recursion

+# A bit off
+Two bytes meet.
+The first byte asks, “Are you ill?”

+The second byte replies, “No, just feeling a bit off.”

+# boolean
+The best thing about a boolean is even if you are wrong, you are only off by a bit.

+# Java Errors and Exception
+5 Errors walk into a bar.
+The barman says, “Normally I’d Throw you all out, but tonight I’ll make an Exception.”

 # JIRA

 the fact that JIRA is so popular proves most software development theory wrong